Lacko3006/samuel-laxton-portfolio/README.md

 # Professional Portfolio

 This is my professional portfolio built using React.
 It showcases my skills, projects, and experiences in a concise and visually appealing manner.
-The portfolio is designed to provide potential employers, clients, and collaborators with an overview of my expertise and accomplishments.
+This portfolio is designed to provide potential employers, clients, and collaborators with an overview of my expertise and accomplishments.

 ## Table of Contents